MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-server.md

     - Correct any errors or omissions, and try a search again.

-6. If you still do not see search results from both search indexes, check the SharePoint Unified Logging Service (ULS) logs, also called the SharePoint trace logs.
+6. If you still do not see search results from both search indexes, check the SharePoint Unified Logging Service (ULS) logs, also called the SharePoint in Microsoft 365 trace logs.

     For more info, see [Overview of Unified Logging System (ULS) Logging](https://go.microsoft.com/fwlink/p/?LinkId=393137).